International Business Machines Corporation (IBM) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for International Business Machines Corporation (IBM) is $145.93, which is $21.18 above the current market price.
-The public float for IBM is 903.33M, and currently, short sellers hold a 2.88% ratio of that floaft.
-The average trading volume of IBM on March 14, 2023 was 4.53M shares.
+The average price point forecasted by analysts for International Business Machines Corporation (IBM) is $146.00, which is $22.06 above the current market price.
+The public float for IBM is 903.33M, and currently, short sellers hold a 2.88% ratio of that float.
+The average trading volume of IBM on March 17, 2023 was 4.58M shares.

 IBM’s Market Performance

-IBM’s stock has seen a -3.54% decrease for the week, with a -6.11% drop in the past month and a -15.02% fall in the past quarter.
-The volatility ratio for the week is 1.82%, and the volatility levels for the past 30 days are at 1.45% for International Business Machines Corporation The simple moving average for the last 20 days is -4.29% for IBM stock, with a simple moving average of -7.30% for the last 200 days.
+The stock of International Business Machines Corporation (IBM) has seen a -1.16% decrease in the past week, with a -8.32% drop in the past month, and a -17.18% fall in the past quarter.
+The volatility ratio for the week is 2.18%, and the volatility levels for the past 30 days are at 1.55% for IBM.
+The simple moving average for the last 20 days is -3.66% for IBM stock, with a simple moving average of -7.84% for the last 200 days.

 Analysts’ Opinion of IBM